anis-idk/PythonProgramGame/README.md

 3) Navigate to the project Directory : `cd Zombie-Shooter-Game`

 > [!NOTE]
-> Set up a virtual Environment is optional but recommended to use to keep the dependencies isolated
+> Set up a virtual Environment is optional but recommended to use to keep the dependencies isolated.
+> Make sure to active it before using it

 4) Install all the necessary dependencies and libraries by running : `pip install -r requirements.txt`

 > [!CAUTION]
-> Pip must be installed in your os
+> Make sure that Pip is installed.

 ## How to Play
 - Use W, A, S, and D keys to move the soldier.